buraksezer/olric/README.md

 }
 ```

 There is no hard-limit on message count in a pipeline.
 You should set a convenient `KeepAlive` for large pipelines.
-Otherwise you can get a timeout error.
+Otherwise, you can get a timeout error.

 The `Flush` method returns errors along with success messages.
-Furhermore, you need to know the command order to match responses with requests.
+Furthermore, you need to know the command order for matching responses with requests.

 ## Golang Client

 This repo contains the official Golang client for Olric.
 It implements Olric Binary Protocol(OBP).
 With this client,
 you can access to Olric clusters in your Golang programs.
 In order to create a client instance:

 ```go
 var clientConfig = &client.Config{
     Addrs:       []string{"localhost:3320"},